pauleboutin/supervent/README.md

 - Cache hit/miss patterns
 - Fields with very high cardinality

-We ("we" is me and several LLM collaborators) are patiently but steadily adding support for these aspects of log simulation and expect to be done by the end of January 2025.
+I'm patiently but steadily adding support for these aspects of log simulation and expect to be done by the end of January 2025.

+## Why?
+- Sharing or publishing real event logs, even logs that are theoretically anonymized, risks exposing confidential information.
+Or at least causing worries about it.
+- Obvious security use case: Create a large, historical dataset that has an attack hiding in it, deliberately configured.
+- Public demos and sandboxes for log management tools (I come from Splunk and Axiom.)
+- Test data that includes specific patterns, anomalies, high cardinality, correlations and other aspects beyond format and volume.

 ## Features